detelinap/Phone-Book/README.md

 Features:
 - Add new contacts with names and phone numbers.
-- View, edit, and delete existing contacts.
+- View and edit existing contacts.
 - Search for contacts based on name.
 - RESTful API endpoints built with Express.js to handle CRUD operations.
 - Client-side rendering using React.js for a smooth user experience.